 Ever heard of the River Heathwall?
-A new book rescues Battersea's lost watercourse from almost total obscurity.
+One book rescues Battersea's lost watercourse from almost total obscurity.

 Walk along Wandsworth Road and you are following the curve of a lost river.
 You can guess as much by looking at the land.
 Towards the junction with Queenstown Road, the side streets to the north dip sharply.
 They plunge into the valley of the Heathwall, an ancient river lost to the sewer system more than 150 years ago.